 - Must be free from judgment-impairing conditions, disease or addictions, or those, which impair ability to interact with employees, management or public.

 - 3 Years Experience as a Licensed Funeral Director Preferred

 - High School Diploma or Equivalent

-- Possess a valid Texas Funeral Director’s license or ability to reciprocate
+- Valid Texas Funeral Director’s License or ability to reciprocate

 - Successful completion of the National Board Exam